-These local organisations are able to offer one-to-one support to candidates who are searching for work or training opportunities.
-You can find a list of National organisations here.
+These organisations are able to offer one-to-one support to candidates who are searching for work or training opportunities.
+We are compiling a downloadable resource of local and national organisations who provide Employment Support - please contact us if you would like to be included.

 We Can Work is Inclusion Scotland’s project which aims to make work more accessible for disabled people.
 Many disabled people want to work but the inflexibility of the workplace and difficulty accessing support can be a barrier to finding suitable employment.
 By creating internships, we hope to give disabled people a career boost in the area they want to work in.
 Most of our current work in this area is funded by Scottish Government and forms an important element of their Disability Delivery Plan, which seeks among other things to halve the disability employment gap.
 Visit the website here.
 In addition you can read about Kiana's experience with Inclusion Scotland here.